Shougo/dein.vim/README.md

 - "xcopy" command in $PATH (Windows)
 - "git" command in $PATH (if you want to install github or vim.org plugins)

+Note: If you use Vim 7.4, please use dein.vim ver.1.5 instead.

 ## Quick start

 **Note**: You must define the installation directory before to use dein.
 It